-Recently retired Jens Voigt will attack the Hour Record on September 18, announced Trek Factory Racing team.
-He will attempt to break Ondřej Sosenka’s 49.7 kilometer mark, which was set in 2005.
+Recently retired Jens Voigt will attack the Hour Record on September 18, announced the Trek Factory Racing team.
+He will attempt to break Ondřej Sosenka’s 49.7-kilometer mark, which was set in 2005.
 The attempt will happen in the Vélodrome Suisse in Grenchen.

 The hour record for bicycles is the record for the longest distance cycled in one hour on a bicycle.

 First, Jens Voigt announced on his facebook page that he will make a surprise announcement with the words: